martincangaa/DeepSpaceD6/README.md

 10. Enjoy the Game: DeepSpaceD6 offers a challenging and immersive gameplay experience.
 Enjoy the thrill of space exploration and strategic decision-making as you navigate through the depths of the galaxy.

-## Contributing

-If you would like to contribute to DeepSpaceD6, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 DeepSpaceD6 is licensed under the [MIT License](LICENSE).